Port Alfred High School

 Port Alfred School is a state run, co-educational school located in the coastal town of Port Alfred, Eastern Cape, South Africa.

-The Port Alfred School community celebrates its origin at a special Founders Day Assembly in August each year.
-On this special day, everyone takes the time to reflect on just how far our town's oldest school has come since those early days of 1883.
-This was the year that the school was officially converted into a Government School and it was housed in an Anglican church building in Park Road.
+The Port Alfred School community celebrates its origin at a Founders Day Assembly in August each year, a celebration in which everyone takes the time to reflect on how far the town's oldest school has come since 1883, the year that the school was officially converted into a Government School and it was housed in an Anglican church building in Park Road.
 The school then had an enrollment of about fifty boys and girls.

-Over the intervening years, the school has grown to nearly 1000 children from creche to Matric situated on a beautiful campus is formerly known as Alexandra Park on the R72.
-Rooted in a proud past, the Port Alfred High staff, governing body, and alumni work together to move with the times, catering to the needs of our local children on a multitude of levels.
+Over the intervening years, the school has grown to nearly 1000 children from creche to Matric situated on a campus formerly known as Alexandra Park on the R72.

-The school's motto, “Facta Non Verba” meaning “Deeds and not Words” is an underlying yet constant theme which the School underpins at every opportunity.
+The school's motto, "Facta Non Verba" meaning "Deeds and not Words" is an underlying yet constant theme which the School underpins at every opportunity.
 Honesty, integrity, grit and determination, per- severance, loyalty, and commitment are qualities held in high regard by one and all at Port Alfred High.

-Above all, Port Alfred School is a family centered school and this ethos allows for the investment of personal attention in its valued pupils to further their growth and provide an all-round education of an excellent standard.